lockss/lockss-rtd-manual/docs/introduction/prerequisites.rst

 .. rubric:: Footnotes

-.. [#fnkernel]
+.. [#fnkernel54]

+   You can check the Linux kernel version by typing ``uname --kernel-release`` (or equivalently ``uname -r``) at the command line.
+The :doc:`os` section offers ways to upgrade :ref:`os-almalinux` 8, :ref:`os-oracle-linux` 8, :ref:`os-rhel` 8, and :ref:`os-rocky-linux` 8 to a kernel version 5.4 or later.

    In the Linux kernel version 5.3 or earlier, the LOCKSS system at startup might block (wait exceedingly long) or hang (wait forever) due to lack of entropy (cryptographically secure randomness sources) in the Linux environment. `Mitigation of this problem <https://git.kernel.org/pub/scm/linux/kernel/git/crng/random.git/commit/?id=50ee7529ec45>`_ first appeared in the Linux kernel version 5.4.
-The :doc:`os` section offers ways to upgrade :ref:`os-rhel` 8, :ref:`os-rocky-linux` 8, :ref:`os-almalinux` 8 and :ref:`os-oracle-linux` 8 to a kernel version 5.4 or later.